Nimra-Zahoor/demo-user-journey/README.md

 - Time spent on the previous page is calculated and stored
 - A new page visit entry is created with timestamp

-**Example:**
-If a user navigates from `/` to `/about`, the following happens automatically:
-1. Time spent on `/` is calculated
-2. `/about` is added to the `pages` array
-3. A new entry is added to `pageVisits` with timestamp
-4. The timestamp for `/about` is stored

 **No code required** - it just works! ✨

 ### 4. Export Functionality

-This demo includes three export formats:
+This demo includes three export formats implemented in multiple places:

 #### JSON Export
 ```tsx